MikeTKing/Active-Directory-Implementation-in-Azure/README.md

 Press Enter
 <img width="1122" height="625" alt="image" src="https://github.com/user-attachments/assets/ffa46abf-91f1-44f9-b522-e688c8f75367" />

-Expected output: The server should show DC-1's IP address and the domain should resolve successfully (as shown above, the name resolves to an IP address with 0% packet loss on ping).

 Step 18: Join Client-1 to the Domain
 Objective: Add Client-1 to the mydomain.com domain.